 U.S. Bank has a long history dating back to 1863 when it originally opened as First National Bank of Cincinnati.
-Today, it’s the fifth-largest bank in the United States, with 2,900 branches, offering personal and business banking accounts and wealth management services.
+Today, it’s the fifth-largest bank in the United States, with more than 2,000 branches, offering personal and business banking accounts and wealth management services.
 This in-depth review of the Minnesota-headquartered bank can help you decide if its deposit accounts are a good fit for your needs.

 - Pros and Cons